eFile.com Review: Is It the Right Tax-Filing Software for You?

 The site’s weaknesses are that we found multiple customer reviews that indicate the user experience isn’t quite as good as it should be.
 We also believe that other well-known tax sites offer better value and the peace-of-mind that comes with brand recognition.

-If you want to learn more about these bigger sites, take a few minutes to read through our rankings of the best tax software website of 2019.
+If you want to learn more about these bigger sites, take a few minutes to read through our rankings of the best tax software website.
 In the article, we give you an in-depth analysis of how TurboTax, H&R Block, TaxSlayer and TaxAct compare to each other.